ainnajmai/pepper-lab-ai-notes/README.md

-# pepper-lab-ai-notes
-Notes for Pepper Lab – AI for My Future course

 # 🧠 Pepper Lab – AI for My Future

 This repository contains my notes for the **Pepper Lab course: AI for My Future**.